 Radford also determined that reports of blood-sucking had never been confirmed by necropsy (animal autopsy) of ravaged livestock.
 Blood dries after death and settles in the creature.
 To the casual observer, it may seem the creature has been drained of blood when, instead, normal death processes have occurred.

 In October of 2010, the University of Michigan biologist Barry O’Connor determined that all U.S. sightings of the Chupacabra were of coyotes infected with Sarcoptes scabiei commonly known as mange.
 Symptoms of mange include loss of fur, thickened skin, rank odor and emaciation which would make the spinal column more pronounced perhaps giving the appearance of spines running down its back.

 Phylis Canion, in 2007, found a carcass of an unusual looking blue dog-like creature near her farm.
 She had been losing chickens to three similar looking animals for years.
-She preserved the creature and displayed it as a Chupacabra.
-She received attention from the TV series “The Unexplained Files” and in 2008 was featured in an investigation of the Chupacabra for the series “Monster Quest”.
+Phylis preserved the creature and displayed it as a Chupacabra.
+Her claim to fame came from the TV series “The Unexplained Files” and in 2008, her testimony was featured in an episode about the Chupacabra for the series “Monster Quest”.

 DNA analysis was finally performed on the remains by Michael Forstner, PhD professor at Texas State University.
 His analysis determined that the creature was not a new discovery but instead was a coyote, Canis latrans.